open-mmlab/mmdetection/docs/tutorials/pytorch2onnx.md

 - `--verify`: Determines whether to verify the correctness of an exported model.
 If not specified, it will be set to `False`.
 - `--simplify`: Determines whether to simplify the exported ONNX model.
 If not specified, it will be set to `False`.
 - `--cfg-options`: Override some settings in the used config file, the key-value pair in `xxx=yyy` format will be merged into config file.
+- `--skip-postprocess`: Determines whether export model without post process.
+If not specified, it will be set to `False`.
+Notice: This is an experimental option.
+Only work for some single stage models.
+Users need to implement the post-process by themselves.
+We do not guarantee the correctness of the exported model.

 Example: